CuriousJ1/Takhar1/README.md

 - 👋 Hi, I’m JJ.
-- 👀 I'm fascintated by the application of Computer Science on Finance and behaviour.
+- 👀 I'm fascintated by the application of Computer Science on Finance and Psychology.
 - 🌱 I’m currently learning Advanced Python, Database Systems, Flask, Machine Learning and Blockchain Programming.
 - 💞️ I’m looking to collaborate on projects that intersect Psychology, Finance and Computer Science.
 - 📫 Reach out to me via Linkedin.